| This little girl is EXHAUSTING, but so, so amazing. We've had a lot of challenges over these last few months, but

 than three years!
 Amy has been a huge blessing to our family, and we feel so fortunate that Madison has had her in her life

+for so long.
+Amy is so helpful with Madison and Madison loves her dearly.
 Amy has put up with all of our "alternative" therapies, and supports all of Madison’s latest endeavors.
 There is

 still some controversy over what should go on Madison’s little feet, but I know and trust Amy so much, I tend to go